tpm2-software/tpm2-tools/man/tpm2_policypcr.1.md

   * **-l**, **\--pcr-list**=_PCR_:

     The list of PCR banks and selected PCRs' ids for each bank.
+Forward sealing values can be specified.

   * **-S**, **\--session**=_FILE_: